 Depending on the drug of choice, attempting to detox at home can lead to serious health issues and even death!
 No matter what the drug of choice is, you must go through detox to get rid of all the toxins and chemicals in your body.

 The detox stage of recovery can be challenging to go through, and it usually lasts about seven days on average.
 It’s best to have 24/7 support.
+This is why the vast majority of experts recommend residential treatment programs for substance abuse.

 When you detox by yourself, there’s no support structure.
 The people around you don’t understand your suffering.
 It’s hard to communicate with people who haven’t experienced addiction to drugs or alcohol personally.
 When you’re at a drug rehab, you will have the support system of peers who have gone through similar experiences.
 Your peers offer support and genuinely care about you because they’ve been in your shoes.